Header Banner

-How To: Get Full Screen App Previews in Your iPhone's Multitasking Menu
+How to Get Full Screen App Previews in Your iPhone's Multitasking Menu

 We've always been able to switch between running apps pretty easily, but iOS 7 beefed up the multitasking menu significantly by incorporating app previews in lieu of just icons.